-The 2018 Big Data Trends and Challenges Report offers insight into some of the evolutions regarding different big data approaches.
-We look at the findings regarding big data processing and the shift to cloud and machine learning initiatives.
+The Big Data Trends and Challenges Report offers insight into some of the evolutions regarding different big data approaches.
+We look at the findings regarding big data processing and the shift to cloud and machine learning initiatives in this data age.

 The big data processing shift to cloud platforms